wpdk/wpdk/README.md

 The WPDK repository currently contains the following forked projects:

-* [SPDK](https://github.com/wpdk/spdk) - based on the latest SPDK repo with Windows specific changes in the 'windows' branch.
+* [SPDK](https://github.com/wpdk/spdk) - contains experimental changes for Clang support on Windows in the 'windows' branch.
+This is only needed with the advanced guides in [Getting Started](#start).
-There is an ongoing dialog with the SPDK community and many changes have already been upstreamed.
-* [DPDK](https://github.com/wpdk/dpdk) - required temporarily until fixes are upstreamed.
+* [DPDK](https://github.com/wpdk/dpdk) - temporarily required in conjunction with the [SPDK](https://github.com/wpdk/spdk) fork until fixes are upstreamed.
 * [CUnit](https://github.com/wpdk/CUnit) - a convenience project for build purposes (no development).

 <a id="acknowledge"></a>
 ## Acknowledments
-The Windows Platform Development Kit has been developed and contributed by [DataCore](https://datacore.com/).
+[rtegrity](https://rtegrity.com/) is leading the ongoing development of the Windows Platform Development Kit, which was contributed by [DataCore](https://datacore.com/).

 Portions of the code are based on work done by the [DPDK community](https://www.dpdk.org/) to add support for Windows.